 While it is a common approach to inspect data visually (by looking at graphs or tables), the inspection of data through sound is a less-known possibility.
 However, sonification can bring a lot of benefit for the understanding of data, as this example of brain data sonification shows.

-For researchers not used to programming, the exploration of data through sound can be difficult, due to a lack of tools.
+For researchers inexperienced in these approaches, the exploration of data through sound can be difficult, due to a lack of tools.
 Noel Danz has created a web environment where researchers can explore any of their own data by listening to it.
-Users can transformat their data into audio via an easy-to-operate graphical interface.
+Users can transform their data into audio via an easy-to-operate graphical interface.

 The Sonification Playground supports a variety of typical measures in data sonification:

 - time dilation (listening faster/slower than the data was recorded)

 - peak detection within the generated signals (to find elements of interest)